AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 For each sensor you have to define the channel and the id.
 The channel can be set with a small switch in the sensor.
 The sensor id will change randomly after a battery change in sensor.
 Use the Arduino Serial Monitor for getting the id initially or after battery change .
 Alternatively you can uncomment this line "// console.log(data);" in the parser function.
 Then all datagrams are shown in the ioBroker log.

-If you do changes in the script, make sure to restart the JavaScript instance in ioBroker.
+If you do changes in the script, make sure to restart the Javascript instance in ioBroker.
 Otherwise you will get an error related to a blocked serial device.
 And the script will not work.

 Script to be copied into iOBroker JavaScript editor:
 ```